• Wed. Nov 12th, 2025

 Preheat the oven to 160°C or 320°F.

-Mix the onion, garlic, rosemary, thyme, lemon juice, olive oil, salt, and black pepper together into a large mixing bowl creating a marinade.
+Mix the onion, garlic, rosemary, thyme, lemon juice, olive oil, salt, and black pepper together in a large mixing bowl, creating a marinade.

-Work the marinade well into the lamb and potatoes making sure that they everything is well coated.
+Work the marinade well into the lamb and potatoes, making sure that everything is well coated.

-Place each piece of lamb and three potato halves into silver foil creating individual parcels.
+Place each piece of lamb, along with at least three potato halves, into silver foil, creating a series of individual parcels.

 Remove from the oven and allow the Kleftiko to rest for at least 10 minutes before serving.